 In essence, a conversational search engine envelops all the important qualities of a good listener to provide relevant and helpful answers, even to complex queries.
 The goal is to achieve maximum efficiency because you don’t have to dig for information.

 As the famous business consultant Peter Drucker once said: “The most important thing in communication is to hear what isn't being said.”
-Search engines with conversational capability are doing exactly that to ensure that the search experience yields maximum results.
+Search engines with conversational capability are doing exactly that to ensure that the search experience yields the best possible results.

 Why is Conversational Search Becoming Necessary?

-Picture it this way: if we were to store the entire digital data of the world in one place - a staggering 59 zettabytes - on standard 1TB 2.5-inch SSDs (that’s the small card in your PC), we would need a space equivalent to about 1,156 Olympic-sized swimming pools?
-That's 2,891,000 cubic meters of SSDs!
+Picture it this way: if we were to store the entire digital data of the world in one place - a staggering 181 zettabytes - on standard 1TB 2.5-inch SSDs (that’s the small card in your PC), we would need a space equivalent to about 3,544 Olympic-sized swimming pools.
+That's 8,861,000 cubic meters of SSDs!

 What is even crazier is that forecasts suggest that the amount of data generated in the next three years will exceed the volume of data produced in the past 30 years.